 A Polish armoured train, the Danuta

 , in 1939.
-From the left: artillery wagon, infantry assault wagon, armored locomotive, artillery wagon
+From the left: artillery wagon, infantry assault wagon, armoured locomotive, artillery wagon

 A TKS tankette

 used as an armoured reconnaissance draisine

 , an attempt to overcome one of the inflexibilities of the armoured train - being limited to the track